DanielMaritim/Inheritance-in-JavaScript/README.md

 one class can be like a parent class while the other becomes the child class.

 We will be discussing more about 'super' and 'extends'

+The 'extends' is used to inherit from another class and the 'super' keyword is used to call the parent class which has the features.